AndrewKassab/precisepass/README.md

 *Password copied to clipboard
 ```
 # Extra information / Security
+- **the manager does not encrypt passwords yet**
-On first use, a password file is created and the privileges are automatically
+- On first use, a password file is created and the privileges are automatically
 set so that it can only be accessed with root / administrative priviledges.
 Usage of the script will also require root, so the script will prompt the user
 for a password upon use if they are not already within a sudo / root session.
 The manager works by searching for specific key words in that password file
 and retrieving the text that follows them.

 # Goals / Improvements
+- Add Encryption
 - Finish Mac Version
 - Allow user to generate a password when adding passwords
 - Detect OS type to make installation simpler